Tropical Storm Ophelia forms off the US mid-Atlantic coast, expected to bring heavy rain and wind

-MIAMI — (AP) — Tropical Storm Ophelia has formed off the mid-Atlantic coast and is expected to bring heavy rain, storm surges and windy conditions over the weekend, the National Hurricane Center said.
+Tropical Storm Ophelia formed off the mid-Atlantic coast and was expected to bring heavy rain, storm surge and windy conditions over the weekend, the National Hurricane Center said Friday.

-Ophelia had maximum sustained winds of 60 mph (95 kph), according to a 2 p.m.
-ET advisory from the Miami-based center.
-The storm was centered 150 miles (240 kilometers) southeast of Cape Fear, North Carolina.
-It was forecast to make landfall Saturday morning.
+Ophelia had maximum sustained winds of 60 mph (95 kph), according to a 2 p.m. advisory from the Miami-based center.
+The storm was centered 150 miles (240 kilometers) southeast of Cape Fear, North Carolina, and was forecast to make landfall Saturday morning.

-Virginia’s governor declared a state of emergency Friday and the intensifying weather system forced schools to close early and caused weekend events to be canceled.
+Virginia’s governor declared a state of emergency Friday and the intensifying weather system forced schools to close early and canceled weekend events.

 Rain was already moving inland across North Carolina by midday Friday with some areas expected to get up to 7 inches (17.7 centimeters) across eastern parts of the state and into southeast Virginia, forecasters said.
 Storm surge warning was in effect for some areas, with surges between 3 and 5 feet (0.9 to 1.5 meters) forecast for parts of North Carolina, the hurricane center reported.

-The system’s center is expected to move inland over eastern North Carolina and southeastern Virginia and near the Chesapeake Bay through Sunday, Brennan said.
+The system’s center is expected to move inland over eastern North Carolina and southeastern Virginia and near the Chesapeake Bay through Sunday, Mike Brennan, the hurricane center’s director, said in a livestreamed briefing on Friday.

+A storm surge warning was in effect from Beaufort Inlet, North Carolina, to Chincoteague, Virginia, and a tropical storm warning was issued from Cape Fear, North Carolina to Fenwick Island, Delaware.

+Nancy Shoemaker and her husband Bob stopped by a waterside park in downtown Annapolis, Maryland’s capital, to pick up sandbags to help protect their waterfront home.

+Meet what will soon be known as #Ophelia!
+Ophelia didn't mean much to Hamlet...and it won't mean much to the QC either.
+Your weekend is safe! 😃 pic.twitter.com/SjurxVjLb3— John Ahrens (@JohnAhrensWSOC9) September 21, 2023

+“We’re hoping it won’t be that way this time,” Nancy Shoemaker said.
+“If we have a lot of wind and a lot of surge, it can look like the ocean out there, so that’s a problem.”

-The weather was already affecting water taxis in Maryland’s capital, Annapolis.
-Scott Bierman, a water taxi driver, said service would shut down at 6 p.m., and the decision had already been made to close Saturday.
+The weather was already affecting water taxis in Annapolis, where water taxi driver Scott Bierman said service would shut down at 6 p.m., and the decision had already been made to close Saturday.

 “We don’t operate when it’s going to endanger passengers and or damage vessels,” Bierman said.